How to support your newborn baby from Day 1.

 What’s the correct way to swaddle?
 Why do babies cry so much?
 Should babies sleep on their stomachs or backs?
 Decoding a newborn baby’s behavior and determining appropriate care can be overwhelming, especially for new parents.
 So we’ll break down expert advice on what to do during your first days home.

 What you need to know

 The birth of a child inevitably changes parents’ routines and priorities.
 And adjusting to this new lifestyle can bring about depression and anxiety for some.
 Recognizing and addressing these challenges is important for you and your baby’s health.
 Research suggests that infants can pick up on how we’re feeling and that a cyclical relationship exists between parents, newborns, and emotions: the more we stress, the more they stress.
 And the more they stress, the more we stress.
 So rule number one?
-Take care of yourself so that you can take care of your baby.
-If you are feeling depressed or anxious, talk to your doctor and read about ways to cope here.
+Take care of yourself so that you can take care of your newborn baby.
+If you are feeling depressed or anxious, talk to your doctor.

-For everything else, we’ve compiled a list of answers to commonly asked questions based on leading research from organizations like the American Academy of Pediatrics (AAP) and the Center for Disease Control and Prevention.
+For everything else, we’ve compiled a list of answers to commonly asked questions based on leading research from organizations like the American Academy of Pediatrics (AAP) and the Center for Disease Control and Prevention (CDC).

 Newborn baby care tips:

 ● Soothing your baby